Board of Directors 2020

-Aimee Mui, (a.k.a Aimee Babcock-Ellis), was born in Gyeongju, South Korea.
+Aimee Ellis (formerly Mui), was adopted from South Korea.
 She grew up in upstate, NY.
 Aimee's family participated in Korean culture camp, Camp MuJiGae in Albany, NY.
-In college at SUNY New Paltz, Aimee connected with other Asian Americans and Korean adoptees.
-While in college Aimee went to Hallym University in ChunCheon, Gangwan-do for a 4-week long summer cultural program for international students.
-She returned to Korea to teach English with the YMCA in Gangwon-do and then spent a semester at Yonsei University in Seoul, South Korea.
-During her time in Korea, she reunited with her birth family.
-Aimee has a Bachelors of Arts in Interpersonal & Intercultural Communications from SUNY New Paltz and a Masters in Library and Information Science from the University of Maryland at College Park.
-In addition to Adoption Links DC, Aimee served on the board of ASIA Families, where she is a camp counselor with Camp Rice and teaches at Korean Culture School.
+While in college Aimee completed two study abroads at Hallym University in ChunCheon, Gangwan-do and Yonsei University in Seoul, South Korea.
+She also taught English at the YMCA in Gandwan-do.
+While in Korea, she reunited with her birth family.
+In addition to Adoption Links DC, Aimee served on the board of ASIA Families, where she was a camp counselor with Camp Rice and still volunteers as a teacher at Korean Culture School.

 David Feild